BHFDSC/documentation/docs/resources/submission_instructions.md

 The following materials are required to submit phenotype definitions to the library:
 - **Code list file**
     - A .csv or .xlsx file containing the clinical terms for each phenotype definition.
 A separate file is needed for each coding terminology (e.g. SNOMED, ICD-10).
     - Files must be formatted with two columns: a ‘Code’ column containing the codes and a ‘Description’ column containing the clinical terms.
-An example code list file can be found here.

 -	**Metadata:** a description of the phenotyping definition, including:
     - authors